corbado/example-passkeys-dotnet/README.md

 ## Usage

-Open the solution is visual studio and run the project
+Open the solution is visual studio and run the project (Hit the "play" button or go to "Debug -> Start Debugging")